preelshh/awesomeImageJTool/README.md

 ---
 **Steps to Run**

+**WARNING**
+Your computer needs the following languages downloaded: Python, Java Also, you need the following python libraries.
+Please install the libraries after you have installed python with this line of code: **python -m pip install pandas numpy scikit-learn joblib**

 1. Unzip the provided ZIP file into a folder on your computer.

 2. Open the folder so you can see all its contents.

 3. On Windows: Double-click run.bat

    On Mac: Open Terminal, navigate to the folder, and run ./run.sh
    1. Open Terminal (you can find it via Spotlight Search by pressing Cmd + Space and typing "Terminal").
    2. Navigate to the folder where you unzipped the tool: